 If any vulnerable gems are found, you can elect to have an automated PR submitted to address them.
 We’ll open a pull request with the necessary changes to address the vulnerability, and guide you on how to fix vulnerabilities we can't automatically resolve.
 Here’s a sample fix pull request if you would like to get a better idea of what exactly that entails.

 Lastly, you can continuously watch those repos to prevent adding vulnerable gems as your code evolves, and to get alerted when new vulnerabilities are discovered in the gems you use.

 Open Source is Free

 We are committed to helping Open Source become more secure.
 As with our Node integration, Snyk’s Ruby integration is free for Open Source projects.
-Whether your have 1 or 100 public GitHub repositories, you can – and should – monitor them all at no cost.
+Whether you have 1 or 100 public GitHub repositories, you can - and should - monitor them all at no cost.
 Simply test your repos and click “Watch all” for the orgs in question.

 If you’re protecting your open source project with Snyk, or otherwise think Open Source security matters, please help us spread the word by adding a GitHub badge.

 We’re excited to get Snyk support for Ruby out, and would love for you to check if you’re using vulnerable gems.

 At the moment, Snyk supports Ruby applications that manage their gems through